 All of us have stress, whether due to factors in our personal lives, issues in our professional lives, or the uncertainty of the broader world.
 Those who live with a chronic health condition may have additional stress, caused by constant concerns over managing symptoms.
 The cruel irony here is that stress weakens the body and makes it more vulnerable to the symptoms of fibromyalgia.

 And, stress can make it harder to fall asleep at night.
 Concerns about work, about money, or about your health can keep your mind active long past bedtime, either making it impossible to fall asleep or simply diminishing the restfulness of your sleep.

 Your sleeping position could potentially be exacerbating your fibromyalgia pain.
-Read about how each sleeping position can affect you below.
+Read about how stomach and side sleeping can negatively affect you below.

 Generally, side sleeping is not recommended for people who have any type of pain.
 Sleeping on your side can cause pressure and pain buildups in the knees, hips, and shoulders in particular.

 However, if you sleep on a good mattress that evenly distributes your body weight across the surface, like memory foam mattresses tend to do, then sleeping on your side may actually be comfortable and help relieve your pain.
 Just be sure you have a pressure-relieving mattress that contours to your body to maintain neutral spine alignment and an even distribution of body weight.

 Now we’ll share some tips for sleeping with fibromyalgia-related sleep problems including Restless Leg Syndrome (RLS), insomnia, and stress.

 Tips for Dealing with Fibromyalgia and RLS

 Exercise during the day.
 Regular, moderate exercise has been linked with improvement in RLS symptoms.
 However, it’s important not to push too hard or to work out too late in the day.
 Doing so may actually cause RLS symptoms to get worse.